soundpress/RulesOfNYC/docs/c04/index.rst

    (3) if other than competitive sealed bidding, a summary of method of procurement used;

-   (4) if award is made to the bidder whose bid represents the best value to the City pursuant to § 3-02(o) of this title, a summary of the criteria used in determining best value;
+   (4) if award is made to the bidder whose bid represents the best value to the City pursuant to 9 RCNY § 3-02(o), a summary of the criteria used in determining best value;

    (5) date solicitation mailed;